fitzgeralddaniel/Base_Covert_Channel/UDP/README.md

 - [Teamserver IP] is the IP of your Cobalt Strike teamserver.
 - [Python Server IP] is the IP of the machine you are running server.py on. (“0.0.0.0” has been found to work on Linux machines, though it is unknown if this behavior is consistent everywhere.)
 - [Port] is the port that the server communicates with the client over.
 This is not the same port that the Python server uses to communicate with the teamserver.
 - [Pipename] is the name of the pipe the client creates when it runs on the target.
-This could be any valid pipename.
+This could be any opsec appropriate pipe name approved for ops.
 - [Timeout] is the number of seconds to set the socket timeout to.
 - [Retries] is the number of times to retry listening for a connection after a timeout occurs.
 - [TeamserverPort] is the port to connect to on the Cobalt Strike teamserver.
 It defaults to 2222 and is an optional argument.